Vila (fairy): Theatre and opera

 The wilis appear in Adolphe Adam's Romantic ballet Giselle, first danced in Paris in 1841, as the ghosts of young girls who were betrayed by their lovers and who died before their wedding days.
-They dance in the forests on moonlit nights, punishing young men by dancing them to death, but must disappear at the break of dawn.
-These Wilis snatch away the villainous Hilarion's life-breath, and almost do the same for the hero, Albrecht, but he is saved by the love of the ghostly Giselle.
+They dance in the forests on moonlit nights, punishing young men by dancing them to death, but they must disappear at the break of dawn.
+These Wilis snatch away the villainous Hilarion's life-breath and almost do the same for the hero, Albrecht, but he is saved by the love of the ghostly Giselle.

 The first opera completed by Giacomo Puccini, Le Villi, makes free use of the same thematic material.
-It had its debut in May 1884 at the Teatro Dal Verme, Milan, and was revised for a more successful reception at the Royal Theater, Turin, that December.
+It had its debut in May 1884 at the Teatro Dal Verme, Milan and was revised for a more successful reception at the Royal Theater, Turin that December.

 In "The Vilia Song" (Das Vilja-Lied), from the 1905 operetta The Merry Widow (Die lustige Witwe) by Franz Lehár, Viktor Léon and Leo Stein (and translated by Adrian Ross), a hunter pines for Vilia, "the witch of the wood", a fairy being who causes him to fall in love with her and then vanishes.